OswaldRijo/go-transparent-cache/README.md

 # Golang Challenge Cache
 Project that implements a transparent cache using concurrency/parallelism

+## Decisions

+* Change the data type of attribute "price" for sync.Map, this way the problem caused by race condition will be solved
+* Added a struct called as "PriceAndTime" which inside is composed by "price", "createdAt" to keep updated the time when the price was cached updated and "err" to know if an error has occurred.
+* Work with channels to synchronize goroutines at the moment to add price to the results list.
+* Add a test to check when service returns an error whe request an updated price
+* Set up a server that use the solution to appreciate its functionality.

 ## Getting started

 The directory is as follows: